julianlk522/FITM/README.md

 -Separate tag categories into distinct rows in Tags table
     -(Simplifies add/delete and maybe global category calculations, but might not be necessary at this point?)
     -would help optimize GetTopTagCategories / GetTopTagCategoriesByPeriod handlers since queries could all be done in sql (as of now requires splitting global_cats field in Go)
+        -Scanning all rows, splitting all row cats in Go, then summing cat counts manually might be pretty expensive if there are a lot of rows...
 -Improve profile pic upload?
 -Improve frontend A11y/semantic markup/looks
+-Properly backup DB
+    -sqlite3 my_database .dump | gzip -c > my_database.dump.gz
+    zcat my_database.dump.gz | sqlite3 my_database

 ## Why?